Where can I get a $2 million business loan?

 Your business can apply for a $2 million business loan from a bank, credit union or online lender.
 Banks and credit unions typically have strict requirements — like higher minimum revenue and more time in business — than online lenders, but may offer lower rates.
 Online lenders accept smaller businesses, but yours will still need to meet a few basic requirements to qualify.

 To cover such a large amount, many lenders work with the SBA.
 When you borrow, the SBA backs a portion of your loan to help reduce your rates.
 There are two programs that offer $2 million loans:

 - SBA 7(a) program.
 General-use funding for a wide range of projects — from working capital to refinancing business debts.

 - SBA 504 program.
 Long-term financing for major fixed assets like equipment, commercial real estate and more.

 The application process takes longer than other types of business loans, and it’s harder to be approved.
 However, if you meet the requirements set by the SBA, your business may be able to borrow $2 million at an extremely competitive rate.

 It depends on your business and the type of financing you’re applying for.
 Generally, $2 million is on the higher end of what most lenders offer — if they even offer loans of this size at all.
-You can expect long terms, from seven to 25 years, and rates on the lower end, from 7% to 15% APR.
+Expect long terms from seven to 25 years, and rates on the lower end from 7% to 15% APR.

 If you were to take out a $2 million business loan at a 9% APR with a 15-year term, your business would be on the hook for monthly repayments of $20,285.33 and a total loan cost of $1,651,359.70.